artistkaransaini/bitbox/README.md

 * Its own two bits
 * Whether an extra bit is arriving

-by connecting many Full Adders in a chain, a hexabit (or as many bits as thee wishes) processor can be created.

-this design may look simple, but it is exactly how every powerful processor is made as well!
+by connecting many Full Adders in a chain, large numbers can be added to make processors with HUGE calculation power. this design may look pookie, but it is exactly how all of the processors are made (it really blows my mind when i think about it)

 ## Materials Requested